-- 11.2 Students for whom a Delayed Assessment has been approved shall normally be required to take the Delayed Assessment at the earliest possible opportunity. - 11.3 An eligible student may opt to take compensation for the failed module rather than a Delayed Assessment. - A Delayed Assessment cancels the assessment it replaces and the mark originally awarded, if any.
-The recorded mark shall be the mark received for the Delayed Assessment and not the better of the two marks achieved.
-The mark for the Delayed Assessment/reassessment will be used to calculate progression and final classification. - 11.5 In the case where a Delayed Assessment/reassessment is approved at a student's request, but the initial attempt has been attempted and passed, it will be assumed that the delayed attempt is no longer required and that the student will keep the mark unless they request otherwise.
-If a new attempt is requested then 11.4 applies.
+- 11.2 Students for whom a Delayed Assessment has been approved shall normally be required to take the Delayed Assessment at the earliest possible opportunity. - 11.3 An eligible student may opt to take compensation for the failed module rather than a Delayed Assessment. - 11.4 In the case where a Delayed Assessment/reassessment is approved at a student's request even though the initial assessment has been attempted, the original mark for the initial assessment will be voided.
+The mark for the